 |

-Summary: Mosquitoes are probably the
+Mosquitoes are probably the most important

-most important of all insects in terms of
+of all insects in terms of their direct impacts on

-diseases like malaria still account for millions
+still account for millions of deaths

-of deaths annually world-wide and contribute
+annually world-wide and contribute to global

-to global poverty by sickening whole communities.
+poverty by sickening whole communities.

 Jack DeAngelis, PhD